You can do many things with a major in history!

 - The American Historical Association offers suggestions for further reading.

 Build your résumé with additional skills

 You can increase your ability to land an entry position in your desired field by gaining specific skills needed in that field, such as ability to use a particular software package.
-Often these skills can be gained through a small amount of coursework, an internship, or a part-time job.
+Often these skills can be gained through a small amount of coursework, an internship, a volunteer assignment, or a part-time job.
 As The Chronicle of Higher Education reports, fields in which basic skills can help you get a foot in the door include:

 - IT networking and support

 - General business

 - Data analysis & management

 - Computer programming

 - Teaching history at the university or community college level generally requires a Ph.D.
 If you are considering graduate study in history, discuss this option with your history professors and your advisor early in your undergraduate career.